Close

 Research

-Other topics of my research include methods for case-mix adjustment, continuous monitoring of outcomes, the usefulness of routine databases for clinical audit as well as clinical and cost effectiveness of therapeutic and diagnostic procedures.
+Other topics of my research include methods for case-mix adjustment, continuous monitoring of outcomes, and the usefulness of routine databases for research and healthcare performance assessment.

 Previous work looked at the effect of the fetal environment on the development of disease later in life.